-The Planning Commission recommended that the Board of Supervisors approve the Development Agreement and amendments to the General Plan, the Planning Code, and the Zoning Maps at a public hearing on August 24, 2017, by Resolution No. 19978, a copy of which is in Board File No. 170930.
+The Planning Commission recommended that the Board of Supervisors approve the Development Agreement and amendments to the General Plan, the Planning Code, and the Zoning Maps at a public hearing on August 24, 2017, by Resolution Nos.
+19978 and 19979, a copycopies of which is are in Board File No. 170863.
 The Board of Supervisors adopts and incorporates by reference in this ordinance the Planning Commission's findings of consistency with the General Plan, as amended, and the eight priority policies of Planning Code Section 101.1.